Arya-S-Patil/Make-your-own/README.md

 | [magic-mirror](./magic-mirror) | A smart mirror that displays time, weather, calendar, and news. |
 | [alarm-clock](./alarm-clock) | A customizable smart alarm clock with sound, display, and RTC. |

-Each folder will contains:
+Each folder contains:
 - ✅ README with build instructions
 - 🧾 Bill of Materials (BoM)
 - 💻 Firmware or software
 - 📷 Images, wiring diagrams, and PCB files (if applicable)

 ---